dsa-ou/algoesup/docs/writing.md

 * A summary of Python's [type hints](https://mypy.readthedocs.io/en/stable/cheat_sheet_py3.html) provided by the `mypy` project (another type checker).
 * The Python [code style](https://peps.python.org/pep-0008) and [docstring conventions](https://peps.python.org/pep-0257).
 * The [formatting style](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html) enforced by `black`, which we suspect is the formatter used by Deepnote.
-DeepNote ignores the `# fmt: skip` directive to not format a single line.
+Deepnote ignores the `# fmt: skip` directive to not format a single line.